datacamp/authoring/docs/diagnostics.md

 | The course shouldn't have more than 5 chapters   | warning     |

----

 ### Chapter

-Following are the recommendations on a chapter level:

 | Message                                                  | Error level |
 |----------------------------------------------------------|-------------|